bpython/curtsies/docs/FmtStr.rst

 FmtStr - len vs width
 ---------------------

-The amound of horizontal space a string takes up in a terminal may differ from the length of the string returned by ``len()``.
+The amount of horizontal space a string takes up in a terminal may differ from the length of the string returned by ``len()``.
 :py:class:`FmtStr` objects have a width property useful when writing layout code:

 >>> #encoding: utf8